Foden Hat-trick Hauls Man City Within Two Points Of Premier League Lead - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2024) Pep Guardiola said Phil Foden is enjoying his best season at Manchester City after the England international's hat-trick beat Brentford 3-1 on Monday to leave the Premier League's top three separated by just two points.

-City moves alongside Arsenal on 49 points, two behind Liverpool, but Guardiola's men have a game in hand to move out in front.
+City move alongside Arsenal on 49 points, two behind Liverpool, but Guardiola's men have a game in hand to move out in front.

-The defending champions became the first side in Premier League history to win four consecutive away games despite falling behind in all of them.

 Neal Maupay fired the Bees in front against the run of play, but there was little doubt over the outcome once Foden levelled in first-half stoppage time.